BroncBotz3481/YAGSL-Example/README.md

 - @thenetworkgrinch
 - @Technologyman00

 # Special Thanks to Team 7900!
-Trial N' Error
+Trial N' Terror
 Without the debugging and aid of Team 7900 the project could never be as stable or active as it is.